k-butz/c8y-certificate-cli/README.md

 # Usage

+> Tip: For CLI usage you can always use `-h/--help` to see the list of available arguments.

 The tool comes with following sub-commands:

 * `registerUsingPassword` allowing to provide user-credentials (which will be used for automatic device-registration):